daboigbae/daboigbae/README.md

 # What people have said about working with me
   <p>⭐⭐⭐⭐⭐ "Gabe was incredible.
 He went above and beyond.
 Looking forward to working with him more!"</p>
+  <p>⭐⭐⭐⭐⭐ "Have hired Gabe multiple times for cross platform app work (ios and android) and each time has been terrific.
+He is good at estimating the work, he sticks to time tables, is responsive to client requests and understands both the technical requirements and the user interface requirements well"</p>
   <p>⭐⭐⭐⭐⭐ "Gabe has been an MVP candidate from day 1 at Journey!
 He's an exceptionally talented engineer, a natural leader, and equally important - a geniunely nice and fun guy"</p>